Dina-Essam/Car-Hire-Management-System/README.md

 Details: The main focus of the business is renting cars and vans, and the database is to manage the booking system.
-1. Vehicles are categorized into small cars (suitable for carrying up to 4 people), family cars (suitable for carrying up to 7 adults), and vans.
+1. Vehicles are categorized into small cars (suitable for carrying up to 4 people), family cars (suitable for carrying up to 7 adults), and vans.<br>
-2. Information stored for each booking includes customer, car, date of hire and date on which the vehicle is to be returned.
+2. Information stored for each booking includes customer, car, date of hire and date on which the vehicle is to be returned.<br>
-3. A customer cannot hire a car for longer than a week.
+3. A customer cannot hire a car for longer than a week.<br>
-4. If a vehicle is available, the customer&#39;s details are recorded (if not stored already) and a new booking is made.
+4. If a vehicle is available, the customer&#39;s details are recorded (if not stored already) and a new booking is made.<br>
-5. Potential or existing customers can book a vehicle up to 7 days in advance depending on availability.
+5. Potential or existing customers can book a vehicle up to 7 days in advance depending on availability.<br>
-6. Customers must pay for the vehicle at the time of hire.
+6. Customers must pay for the vehicle at the time of hire.<br>
-7. On receiving an enquiry, employees are required to check availability of cars and vans.
+7. On receiving an enquiry, employees are required to check availability of cars and vans.<br>
-8. An invoice is written at the time of booking for the customer.
+8. An invoice is written at the time of booking for the customer.<br>
-9. If the booking has been made in advance, a confirmation letter will be sent to the customer.
+9. If the booking has been made in advance, a confirmation letter will be sent to the customer.<br>
-10. A report is printed at the start of each day showing the bookings for that particular day.
+10. A report is printed at the start of each day showing the bookings for that particular day.<br>

 <h2>To run locally, do the usual:</h2>